lcdonaldson/nd-simple_server/README.md

 This is just a simple node server, but it's the first one i have set up and wanted to put it on github in case there are other things that I missed or could add to.
+This also works great as a training tool for more junior developers to learn.